madebysimon/OPUS/edX/index.md

 ---

 # About EdX
-Maia edX is a knowledgebase on all things psychology made available to the public by Maia Health.
+Maia edX is a curated knowledgebase on all things psychology made available to the public by Maia Health.
 Freely accessible for the good of everybody.

 <div class="code-example" markdown="1">